charlesbones/HC/About Arduino/My Arduino Account/How_ can_I_Recover_my_password_or_username.md

-# How can I recover my password or username?
+# How can I recover my password or username

 Losing your password or forgetting your username are common situations but are also easy to solve.
 In the following instruction we will guide you on how to recover the password or your username in case you have used an Arduino username to log in before.